TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Wordlist.md

 Common task: Gemeenschappelijke taak
 Complete: accomplish, afmaken, do .
 Credential: referentie
-Artifact in AWS:
+Artifact in AWS: your go-to, central resource for compliance-related information that matters to you.
 Overhead: business costs that are related to the day-to-day running of the business
 Sole: Sole means not shared with others
 utilization: gebruik, benutting
-underutilized: ongebruikt
+underutilized: ongebruikt, overbodig
 Denial: ontkennen
 DDoS: distributed denial of service
 refactoring: andere vorm geven